San Jose is California's Newest Craft Food Hotspot

 Our apartment communities span from Mesa Village in San Diego to Parkwood at Mill Creek in the Pacific Northwest in some of the most sought-after locations on the West Coast.
 Choose from bustling city life, quiet comfort in the suburbs, sun and sand at the beach or outdoor adventures and a wide variety of on-site amenities and floor plans that span from studios to townhomes.
 Whatever your style and budget, we have a community that’s right for you.

-Explore our nearly 250 apartments, such as Patina at Midtown or 101 San Fernando in San Jose, and learn more about current leasing or move-in specials.
+Explore our more than 250 apartments, such as Patina at Midtown or 101 San Fernando in San Jose, and learn more about current leasing or move-in specials.